-Emily Block, P.T. is thrilled to be part of the CoreActive team.
-She has been practicing physical therapy across five different states since 2002, treating patients with orthopedic, neurologic and pelvic floor related conditions, sports related injuries, and post-surgical needs.
+Emily Block, P.T. is thrilled to be part of the CoreActive team!
+She has been practicing Physical Therapy across five different states since 2002, treating patients with orthopedic, neurologic and pelvic floor related conditions, sports injuries, and post-surgical needs.

-Emily’s expertise and passion lie at the intersection of orthopedics and pelvic physical therapy, with advanced training in treating pelvic pain and musculoskeletal impairments.
+Emily’s expertise and passion lie at the intersection of orthopedic and pelvic physical therapy - she has advanced training in the treatment of pelvic pain and musculoskeletal impairments.
 In both Colorado and New York, she worked to establish pelvic physical therapy programs to serve this patient population.
 Her experience with obstetrics and childbirth while living in West Africa, in addition to her own pregnancies, fostered this deep interest associated with pregnancy and postpartum.
-As a multi-sport enthusiast, Emily is passionate about helping others stay active and reach their goals.
+As a multi-sport enthusiast and former collegiate golfer, Emily is passionate about helping others stay active and reach their goals.
 She values one-on-one time to thoroughly evaluate and treat each patient applying manual techniques and tailored exercise programs.